 Your mouth is the gatekeeper to your gut.

 Our mouth helps chew and digest our food.

-Yes, digestion actually stars in our mouth.
+Yes, digestion starts in our mouth.
 In order to prevent disease, we need the microbes in our mouth to stay in balance.
-When we chew our food, it stimulates saliva flow which creates a chain reaction.
+When we chew our food, it stimulates saliva flow, which creates a chain reaction.

-To prevent tooth decay, we need to appreciate all it does.
-Which I am going to attempt to explain with out to much techno babble.
+To prevent tooth decay, we need to appreciate all it does, which I am going to attempt to explain without too much technobabble.

 The simple way I explain this process to my patients is this.

 While this is true, there is much more to it than that.
 Tooth decay is not a bacterial infection.
 It is caused by an imbalance in your mouth and or gut.

 We have only recently begun to put together the complex puzzle of the relationship between the mouth and the body.